Nazgul28/App-Mars-Colony/README.md

-# App "Mars Colony" - Project 4 - RED Academy
+# App "Mars Colony" project - AngularJS

-It was an interesting AngularJS project!

-Those were the main goals:
+Project 4 - RED Academy.

+In this project I could practice my skills in AngularJS!

+I also implemented basic ajax GET and POST requests using Angular’s $http service in order to:
+Save a new colonists information,
+Save a new alien encounter,
+Fetch a list of recent encounters,
+Remove a colonist from the colony,
+Determine if a colonist has already registered,
+Create a new ailen type,
+Create a new encounter.

+I implemented and managed AngularJS modules:
+Service,
+Factory,
+Controller,
+Directive,

+Other achieved goals:

--Implement HTML push-state navigation.
+-Implement HTML push-state navigation;
--Implement the ui-router plugin.
+-Implement the ui-router plugin;

--Define a route for each view in the specification.
+-Define a route for each view in the specification;
--Restrict access to the ‘Registration’ route when the user has already registered.
+-Restrict access to the ‘Registration’ route when the user has already registered;
--Implement the following Angular directives:
+-Implement the following Angular directives: ng-repeat, ng-click, ng-class, ng-show, ng-hide, ng-if.

-ng-repeat
-ng-click
-ng-class
-ng-show
-ng-hide
-ng-if

--Implement AngluarJS Modules:

-Service
-Factory
-Controller
-Directive